mathewsanders/Tally-Walker/README.md

 ```

+Choose `.continuousSequence` when your sequences have no arbitrary beginning or end, or when the beginning and end of an observed sequence doesn't mean anything.

+Choose `.discreteSequence` when you want the items that start and end a sequence to have significance.

+Take caution with using larger n-grams!
+Larger n-grams will impact memory and performance.
+If you can't get your expected outcome using a bigram or trigram it's possible that another approach might be better suited for your purposes.

 ### Training the model

 If all items in a sequence can't be observed in a single pass, items can be observed individually if you wrap the observations in calls to `startSequence()` and `endSequence()`